|POLICY SOURCE: Student Handbook - Disciplinary System

 - (a) Appeals must be submitted in writing within 48 hours of the student receiving notification of the decision in the violation.

 - (b) All written appeals must state specific reasons/rationale for requesting an appeal.

-- (c) Students may request an appeal on the grounds that 1) information not available at the time of the disciplinary conference is now available and could reasonably have altered the outcome of the case; 2) the university disciplinary procedures were violated in a way that could have substantially affected the outcome of the case; or 3) the sanction was disproportionately harsh and not justifiable when compared to the nature of the violation.
+- (c) Students may request an appeal on the grounds that 1) information not available at the time of the disciplinary conference is now available and could reasonably have altered the outcome of the violation; 2) the university disciplinary procedures were violated in a way that could have substantially affected the outcome of the violation; or 3) the sanction was disproportionately harsh and not justifiable when compared to the nature of the violation.

 - (d) The Dean of Students will inform the student of the decision in writing.
 This decision is the final decision of the university.